 One interesting expectation I sensed from the parents was that teachers are to embrace a sort of surrogate parenthood, their job expanding beyond just teaching their bundle of cells how to read and write.

+There was a constant revolving door.
 Despite the $30k annual incomes of normal teachers there were half a dozen contracted TA's helping around the school.
 Their focus was especially directed towards students with special needs, all of which participated in normal homeroom with the other children.
-It seemed to me like an uphill battle.
 Behavioral issues seemed to mainly be a parental issue and I saw many able to escape the dysfunctional communication methods learned at home.
 I suspect dealing with uncooperative parents was a bigger burden than their children.

 afterschool tutors are liked by students